⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Walmart Inc.

-The world's largest retailer, offering a vast array of products at low prices through supercenters and online.
+The world's largest retailer, offering a vast array of general merchandise and groceries at everyday low prices through supercenters and online.

-Walmart primarily competes on price and convenience with a broader, more rural store footprint.
-Target focuses more on curated, stylish merchandise and a slightly more affluent customer base.
+Walmart competes primarily on price and convenience, with a dominant grocery business and broader store footprint.
+Target focuses more on style and a curated shopping experience.

 Costco Wholesale Corporation